Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 I use their packs for carrying expensive cameras, and have never had a malfunction in over ten years, so I have complete confidence in this brand.

-Their bright K9 pack (usually I loathe cutesy names, but this one is apt) has features that your K9 trail buddy will enjoy:
+Their K9 pack (usually I loathe cutesy names, but this one is apt) has features that your K9 trail buddy will enjoy:

 • adjustable chest and back harnesses so you can customize the fit to your dog - no flopping around or dragging,